Admit with Confidence. Protect Revenue Before Start of Care.

 You bring criteria 2, 3, and 4.
 Vantage addresses criterion 1: the patient's anticipated needs.

-Your team knows your caseload, your staffing levels, and your staff's competencies.
-What you cannot know without reading the referral is what this specific patient requires.
-That is the part that takes 60+ minutes manually, and that gets skipped entirely under competitive Allscripts pressure.
-Vantage surfaces that clinical picture in ~5 minutes, consistently, on every referral.
+Your team already knows its caseload, staffing levels, and staff competencies.
+The missing piece is what this specific patient appears to require based on the referral packet.
+That is the part that takes 30+ minutes manually and often gets compressed under competitive Allscripts pressure.

 What Vantage extracts for every referral: